Neyross/MessengerPolls/README.md

 # MessengerPolls
-A bot to make polls in messenger
+A bot to make polls in messenger built with Selenium